 The next beach is Bronte.
 Bronte Beach has a good picnic area with gas barbecues.

-After Bronte comes the Waverley Cemetery where among many other people several notable Australians have been buried.
-The walk follows the cliffs.
+After Bronte comes the Waverley Cemetery where many people and among them many notable Australians have been buried.
+The walk then again follows the cliffs.

 Concrete terraces on both sides of Clovelly Bay make the beach feel more like an ocean swimming-pool.
 In autumn the beach looked a bit dirty, but in the summer it’s a good beach for families.
 The beach restaurant served an excellent lunch.